Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    <summary><a>Click here to expand the preboarding procedure.</a></summary>

-1. Open a browser and navigate to the *https://<management IP>:28100/#/preboarding/welcome*
+1. Open a browser and navigate to the *https://<management IP>/#/preboarding/welcome*

    - If you see a message about your connection not being private, it is safe to ignore this message.

+ **Note:** For 1.0.4 OVA use, Open a browser and navigate to the https://<management IP>:28100/#/preboarding/welcome

 2. Click **Start**.
 A page that requests you to accept the End User License Agreement (EULA) appears.